renovatebot/renovate/docs/usage/switching-bot-identity.md

 Questions:

-- Is gitAuthor the bot ID?
+- Is the `gitAuthor` field the bot identity?
 - What's `gitIgnoredAuthors` for?
-It looks like you can ignore commits from the old bot.
-Normally Renovate considers PR "touched by the user" if it sees a different Git author?
+It looks like you can ignore commits from the old bot with it?
 - We also have `ignorePrAuthor` which if set to `true` fetches the _whole_ list of PRs, instead of just fetching Renovate PRs.
 The docs say this is the one to use to ignore old bot names.
+But the description of `ignorePrAuthor` only mentions the full list fetching, nothing about the name/id of the bot.